espressif/esp-idf/docs/en/api-reference/peripherals/ppa.rst

 Register PPA Client
 ^^^^^^^^^^^^^^^^^^^

 Requests to perform PPA operations are made by PPA clients.
 Therefore, PPA clients need to be registered first before doing any PPA operations.
-Call :cpp:func:`ppa_register_client` function to register a new client. :cpp:type:`ppa_client_config_t` structure is used to specific the properties of the client.
+Call :cpp:func:`ppa_register_client` function to register a new client. :cpp:type:`ppa_client_config_t` structure is used to specify the properties of the client.

 - :cpp:member:`ppa_client_config_t::oper_type` - Each PPA operation type corresponds to one PPA client type, a registered PPA client can only request one specific type of PPA operations.
 - :cpp:member:`ppa_client_config_t::max_pending_trans_num` - Decides the maximum number of pending PPA transactions the client can hold.